nafasebra/awesome-webdesign-tools/README.md

 - [Base64](https://www.base64-image.de/) - Optimize your images and convert them to base64 online.
 Drag & Drop your files, copy to clipboard with a click and use the result in HTML and CSS.

-- [List of UI components for your projects](https://uiverse.io/) - Library of free and customizable UI elements made with CSS or Tailwind.
-It's all open-source, and it's all free.
-Try it out to save you many hours spent on building & customizing UI components for your next project.

-- [Tailwind UI Kit](https://www.tailwind-kit.com/) - Tailwind UI KIT – 250 components and templates for React, VueJS and Angular.

 - [HTTP Cat](https://http.cat/) - An API for the awesome HTTP Cats!
 Use it in your website to show funny error messages.
 - [HTTP Cat](https://http.dog/) - A free HTTP status code API with lots and lots of awesome dogs!
 Use it to show useful error messages in your website for HTTP response status codes.